The Macy’s Thanksgiving Day Parade Broadcast Is Awful!

-I don’t understand why aren’t they showing us the parade yet.
-We saw the guy cut the ribbon to start the thing and everyone cheered.
+I don’t understand why aren’t they showing us the parade yet!
+We saw the guy cut the ribbon to start this thing and everyone cheered.
 If NBC has to wait for the parade to walk past their cameras why don’t they just start this broadcast later, or move their cameras up acouple of blocks closer to the start of this thing!

-This constant Broadway promotion must help with ticket sales if they continue to it every year.
+This constant Broadway promotion must help with ticket sales if they continue to do this every year.
 At least with the Fourth of July show they show the fireworks going off.
-They’re not happening offscreen while you’re forced to watch a troupe sing patriotic songs.
+They’re not happening offscreen while you’re forced to watch a troupe singing patriotic songs.